dada-xiv/modern-javascript/README.md

-# modern-javascript
+# javascript
-This is personal sandbox as I study JavaScript through [The Modern JavaScript Tutorial](https://javascript.info).
+This is personal repository for self-study related to the subject.